enpage/enpage/packages/template-example/README.md

 ### Assets management (images, css)

 - Images & CSS files should be placed in the `assets/` folder and referenced using relative path in your `index.html` file (e.g. `./assets/my-file.css`).
-- Javascript files should be placed in the `src/` folder and rreferenced using relative path in your `index.html` file  (e.g. `./src/my-file.js`).
+- Javascript files should be placed in the `src/` folder and referenced using relative path in your `index.html` file  (e.g. `./src/my-file.js`).
 - Tailwind is included by default with some usefull plugins (forms, typography, scrollbars, animate, transform3d).
 You can customize the default tailwind theme in the `tailwind.config.js` file if needed.
-If you wish to disable Tailwind, you can remove it from the `index.html` file.
+If you wish to disable Tailwind, remove it from the `index.html` file.
 - PostCSS is included by default with some plugins (autoprefixer, tailwindcss, cssnano).
-You can customize the PostCSS configuration in the `postcss.config.js` file if needed.
+Customize the PostCSS configuration in the `postcss.config.js` file if needed.

 ### `enpage.config.js` configuration file